 1. Historical Method

-It is the simplest method for calculating Value at Risk.
-In the historical method, market data for the last 250 days is taken to calculate the percentage change for each risk factor on each day.
-Each percentage change is then calculated with current market value to present 250 scenarios for future value.
-For each of the scenarios, the portfolio is valued using full non-linear pricing models.
+This is the simplest method for calculating Value at Risk.
+Market data for the last 250 days is taken to calculate the percentage change for each risk factor on each day.
+Each percentage change is then calculated with current market values to present 250 scenarios for future value.
+For each of the scenarios, the portfolio is valued using full, non-linear pricing models.
 The third worst day selected is assumed to be 99% VAR.

 vi is number of variables on day i

-m is the number of days for which historical data is taken
+m is the number of days from which historical data is taken

 2. Parametric Method

-It is also known as the variance-covariance method.
+The parametric method is also known as the variance-covariance method.
 This method assumes a normal distribution in returns.
-In other words, under this method, two factors are to be estimated, an expected return and a standard deviation.
+Two factors are to be estimated – an expected return and a standard deviation.
 This method is best suited to risk measurement problems where the distributions are known and reliably estimated.
-This method is unreliable when the sample size is small.
+The method is unreliable when the sample size is very small.